kubernetes-sigs/gateway-api/geps/gep-5093/index.md

 If a requested routability cannot be satisfied, the correct behavior is to leave that entry unsatisfied and report it.
 Implementations MUST NOT substitute a different scope.

+`spec.addresses` MAY contain references to different routability types, with a different type on each requested address (and this MAY be combined with requesting specific addresses).
+In this case, implementations MUST evaluate each address request separately according to the rules above, and MUST populate `status.addresses` (including `routability`) for each configured address.
 **Full and Partially Accepted Address Entry Semantics**

 If ***all*** spec address entries can be satisfied, the implementation programs the Gateway normally.